voucan-us4/BrunysIXLWork/README.md

 Youre mainly supposed to use our site at places that have restrictions.

+## BrunysIXLWork Sourced
+- Seraph
+- Selenite
+- 3kh0
+(NOT ALL GAMES GRABBED FROM THESE SOURCES.)

 ## BrunysIXLWork Devs
 - Brunys (OWNER) (HEAD DEV)
 - Discord Members (SUPPORT) (MAIN PEOPLE THAT PUT THINGS INTO ACTION)